Bemcentinib with Nab-Paclitaxel, Gemcitabine, and Cisplatin in Treating Patients with Metastatic or Recurrent Pancreatic Cancer

 - Current treatment with any agent known to cause Torsades de Pointes which cannot be discontinued at least five half-lives or two weeks prior to the first dose of study treatment

-- Screening 12-lead electrocardiogram (ECG) with a measurable QTc interval according to Fridericia’s correction > 450 ms
+- Screening 12-lead electrocardiogram (ECG), in triplicate, with a measurable QTc interval according to Fridericia’s correction > 450 ms

 - Known active infection with human immunodeficiency virus (HIV), hepatitis B or C viruses (screening not required, follow institutional practice): * Patients who have a history of hepatitis B infection are eligible provided they are hepatitis B surface antigen negative * Patients who have a history of hepatitis C infection are eligible provided they have no evidence of hepatitis C ribonucleic acid using a quantitative polymerase chain reaction assay at least 6 months after completing treatment for hepatitis C infection

 - Active, clinically significant serious infection requiring treatment with antibiotics, anti-virals or anti-fungals